-Luciano Floridi – What is the Human Project for our Information Societies?CITP Lecture Series
+Luciano Floridi – What Kind of Society Should the Information Society Be?CITP Lecture Series

 Date: Thursday, October 5, 2017